tonguwin/tedx_new/README.md

 ### About
 1. (NOT CODE) start to gather a list of each member and create a google forms to gather bios/fun facts/links
-2. Make the 'TEDx' in the 'What is TEDxUCSD?' red.
+2. (DONE) Make the 'TEDx' in the 'What is TEDxUCSD?' red.
 This can definitely be googled/stackoverflowed and done easily
 3. Once data is gathered, input/replace data in the data.json file!

 ### Blog
-1. Create Blog folder in Components - one jsx and one css file
+1. (DONE) Create Blog folder in Components - one jsx and one css file
 2. File imported, routing name set in App2.js and place on NavBar
 3. Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
 4. Create a new folder under the blog folder, for blog post files to be (will be empty for now)